jerrold110/olam-project-submission/1 and 2/README.md

 - Determine the consecutiveness of the data based on the calculated values.
 - -1 is a possible value in `consistency` to detect calculate errors.

-The steps in the data loading were designed to ensure cleanliness of the loaded data in the destination table and includes considerations for scaiability by dropping duplicate rows with scalable methods. **There were 50 duplicate rows detected and were not loaded because of these methods.**
+The steps in the data loading were designed to ensure cleanliness of the loaded data in the destination table, includes considerations for scaiability by dropping duplicate rows with scalable methods, and table optimisations to support query performance. **There were 50 duplicate rows detected and were not loaded because of these methods.**